This article goes out to every art lover who is also crazy about movies. In a more specific dedication, to rom-com lovers everywhere! Picture this:...

 It was released in 2003 and, despite the tepid reviews it received, it was an instant success at the box office.
 It is set in a post-ice age Alaska, where nature and men coexist in a world ruled by spirits.
 The plot is dramatic and soulful, a long physical journey across the country and a mental one, towards understanding others and consciousness of oneself.

-This art reference does not appear immediately, as it is nestled and well hidden within the end-credits.
-You know the saying ‘good things come to those who wait’?
+This art reference does not appear immediately, as it is nestled and well hidden within the end credits.
+Do you know the saying ‘good things come to those who wait’?
 Well, for the art and Disney lover, it couldn’t apply more than in this case!

 Together with being a rather large painting (207.6 x 308 cm), what surprises and makes it captivating is the knowledge that each element that our eye can appreciate on the canvas is composed of thousands of dots.